-A mom morning routine is so important to set the tone for the day.
+Mom morning routines are so important to set the tone for the day.
 Here are some habits you can start now that’ll make your days peaceful.

 Do you struggle with starting the day feeling as though you’re already behind?

-Honestly… this used to be a huge problem for me.
+Honestly… this was a huge problem for me.

 It still can be.

-When I’m pregnant and Feeling All the Feels or in a super busy season, I can wake up and already be annoyed with everyone because I feel that the day has started off somehow later than it should.
+When I’m pregnant and Feeling All the Feels or in a super busy season, I wake up already annoyed with everyone because I feel that the day has started off somehow later than it should.

-If we wake up to kids begging for breakfast before we’ve put on our clothes, brushed our teeth, or even thought about the day ahead… we’re behind.
-This won’t matter from time to time, but it’s a slippery slope.
+We are behind if we wake up to kids begging for breakfast before we’ve put on our clothes, brushed our teeth, or even thought about the day ahead… This won’t matter from time to time, but it’s a slippery slope if it happens every day.

 When I don’t keep in mind what needs to be done on a given day, nothing gets done.